axibase/atsd/api/data/series/group.md

 Groups multiple input series into one series and applies a statistical function to grouped values.

+Grouping process:

+1. Load detailed data within the specified `startDate` and `endDate` for each series separately. `startDate` is inclusive and `endDate` is exclusive.
+2. Group multiple series:
+- If `period` is specified in the query.
+<br> Split each series' time:value array into periods based on the `period`  parameter.
+Discard periods if its start time is earlier than `startDate`.
+Group multiple series samples within the same period.
+Timestamp of a group equals to the period start time.
-If the `period` is not specified, values are grouped at all unique timestamps in the input series, otherwise values are grouped by period.
+- If `period` is not specified.
+Multiple series samples are grouped at all unique timestamps in the input series.
+So each group is a pair: (timestap, samples of several series with given timestamp).
+3. Interpolate grouped series according to the `interpolate` field.
+4. Truncate grouped series if `truncate` field is `true`.
+5. Apply [statistical function](../../../api/data/aggregation.md) to values in each group and return a time:value array, where time is the period start time and value is the result of the statistical function.

 | **Parameter** | **Type** | **Description**  |
 |:---|:---|:---|